Expand your Outreach, Effectiveness, & Income!

 How to Hold a Safe and Powerful Learning Space

-Includes the 16-week Yoga Power Curriculum for Pre K – Grade 5 by Leah Kalish, MA
+Includes the 16-week Yoga Power Curriculum for Pre K – Grade 5 by Leah Kalish, MA (revised and updated by Joanne Spence).

 - Call us at 412.287.4591 for a free 45-minute initial consultation to discuss your needs and how we may be able to help.